- Common reasons for selling a business

 It’s Time For A Change

 By far, the biggest reason that people want to sell their business is retirement.
 They reach a certain age and they want to relax.
 After decades of pouring their energy, resources, and time into building a company, it makes sense that they would want to take a break.
-Specifically, these individuals are ready to retire and they have no children waiting to take over the business.
+Specifically, these individuals are ready to retire and have no children waiting to take over the business.

 Instead of seeing their legacy go to waste, they decide to sell the business to someone who will oversee it and make sure their employees are taken care of.